- 1 Overview

-- By default, the Name field matches the Display name field, but with no spaces or special characters.
-This second name is used as identifier in the API and when configuring integrations.
+- Name: By default, the Name field matches the Display name field, but with no spaces or special characters.
+This second name acts as identifier in the API and when configuring integrations.
 To change this name, use a unique alphanumeric string with underscores (no spaces).
 After you save the session attribute, you can change the display name, but you cannot change this identifying name.

 Operators for session attributes

 |Operator||Data type||Use the value of the current session attribute to...||Example|

 |Add||Numeric||Add to the stored value the amount of the current session attribute.||Recalculate the shopping cart total by adding the value of the new item.|